 Once you are enrolled, you will be assigned a Known Traveler Number, which can be added to your frequent flyer accounts and/or air travel reservations so that airlines are aware of your membership.
 This will allow participating airlines to add a PreCheck indicator on your boarding pass.
 That will allow you to use the PreCheck security lines at participating airports.

-How much does a TSA PreCheck cost?
+How much is TSA PreCheck?

 Even better, you can get this application fee refunded if you charge the application fee to one of the dozens of credit cards.
 We will show you how further down in this post.
 So, don't head over to the PreCheck application page quite yet!